tiago939/feature_alignment/README.md

 --------------
 The code was tested on the framework PyTorch version 1.9.

-Please let me know if you see mistakes.
+Please let me know if you see any mistake.

 MIT LICENCE